Cosmic neutrinos from temporarily gamma-suppressed blazars: Future outlook

 \section{Future outlook}

-We showed that the $\gamma$-ray flux of the three blazars for which a high-energy neutrino counterpart was identified experienced a short-term $\gamma$ suppression at the time of the detected neutrino.
-Based on these results, the main suggestion of this paper is that the expectation of $\gamma$-flare during the high-energy neutrino emission should be reconsidered or even dropped.
-In contrast, those blazars that show deep minimums should be the center of studies centered about finding the source of high-energy neutrinos.

-If our model is correct, then it is substantially easier to discover neutrino-blazar connections due to the short allowed time coincidence between $\gamma$-suppressed periods and neutrinos.
+We showed that the $\gamma$-ray flux of the three blazars to which a high-energy neutrino counterpart was associated, experienced a temporary $\gamma$-suppression at the time of the detected neutrino.
+If our scenario is correct, then it is substantially easier to discover neutrino-blazar connections due to the short allowed time coincidence between $\gamma$-suppressed periods and neutrinos.
 With this we suggest to revise the strategy to find the origin of the cosmic high-energy neutrinos.
-It is possible that previously recorded IceCube and Fermi-LAT observations are already sufficient to identify the origin of the bulk of the high-energy neutrinos detected from the Universe.
+It is possible that previously recorded IceCube and Fermi-LAT observations are already sufficient to identify the origin of the bulk of the high-energy neutrinos detected in the Universe.

+The emerging picture from our results is that efficient neutrino production is achieved by the combination of (i) an energetic outflow from the central supermassive black hole in the blazar and (ii) the temporary increase in the target photon density.
+The presence of the energetic outflows are indicated by the high radio flux and the high $\gamma$-flux before and after the detected neutrinos.
+Therefore, $\gamma$-suppression is likely not caused by changes in the outflow from the black hole, but by the appearance of target photons at greater radii.
+This is a temporary condition as the $\gamma$-flux rapidly increases afterwards.

+The main message of this Letter is that the temporal $\gamma$-suppression potentially resolves the apparent contradiction of the blazar models simultaneously producing a detectable neutrino flux and a $\gamma$ flare, since at the time of efficient neutrino production the observed $\gamma$-flux drops.
+More observations and a larger sample of sources behaving in a similar way to TXS~0506+056 and PKS~1502+106 would establish a more stable ground to this scenario, and we encourage studies in this direction.

 \acknowledgments